Your questions answered – at the click of a mouse.

 With international shipping your parcel usually reaches its destination within Europe in 1 to 4 working days.
 Recipients in other countries get your parcel within a maximum of 10 days.

-The Time Span Calculator shows the detailed time spans for more than 230 target countries of DPD.
-Should you have already rerouted your parcel using the Parcel Navigator we will deliver your parcel either the next day after the scheduled delivery date or on the from you chosen working day (Monday - Friday)
+The Time Span Calculator shows the detailed time spans for more than 230 countries/territories worldwide of DPD.
+Should you have already rerouted your parcel using the myDPD.at we will deliver your parcel either the next day after the scheduled delivery date or on the from you chosen working day.

 With our Business-Service Primetime parcels for commercial senders can also be delivered Saturdays.